chinapedia/wikipedia.abstract.en/Page/Tin.md

 Other applications

-Punched_tin_barn_lantern.jpeg Punched tin-plated steel, also called pierced tin, is an artisan technique originating in central Europe for creating housewares that are both functional and decorative.
+Punched tin-plated steel, also called pierced tin, is an artisan technique originating in central Europe for creating housewares that are both functional and decorative.
 Decorative piercing designs exist in a wide variety, based on local tradition and the artisan's personal creations.
 Punched tin lanterns are the most common application of this artisan technique.
 The light of a candle shining through the pierced design creates a decorative light pattern in the room where it sits.
 Lanterns and other punched tin articles were created in the New World from the earliest European settlement.
 A well-known example is the Revere lantern, named after Paul Revere.[87]

 Before the modern era, in some areas of the Alps, a goat or sheep's horn would be sharpened and a tin panel would be punched out using the alphabet and numbers from one to nine.
 This learning tool was known appropriately as "the horn".
 Modern reproductions are decorated with such motifs as hearts and tulips.